cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 Yes.
 They all are CIPs.

-##### Can extensions add their own endpoints and/or error codes?
+##### Can extensions add their own error types and codes?

 Yes.
+Extensions can define new error types, with their own error codes.
+But these cannot conflict with the Error Types defined in this document.

+##### Can extensions add their own endpoints?

-Extensions may introduce new endpoints or error codes, and modify existing ones.
+Yes.
+Extensions may introduce new endpoints to the [`Full API`](#full-api).
 Extensions may even change the rules outlined in this very proposal.
 The idea being that wallet providers should start off implementing this CIP, and then walk their way to implementing their chosen extensions.

 ##### Are wallet expected to implement all extensions?